usegalaxy-eu/pulsar-deployment/README.md

-# UseGalaxy.eu VGCN Terraform Plan
+# UseGalaxy.eu Terraform recipes for Pulsar Endpoint

-We've built  "virtual galaxy compute nodes" (VGCN), a single very generic image which has all of the required components (docker, singularity, autofs, CVMFS) to act as a galaxy compute node as part of a condor cluster.
-The terraform plans in this repository define how these images can be deployed to OpenStack.
+The  "virtual galaxy compute nodes" (VGCN) is a single very generic image which has all of the required components (pulsar, docker, singularity, autofs, CVMFS) to build a Pulsar Network endpoint with a condor cluster.
+The terraform plans in this repository define how these images can be deployed to OpenStack, install and configure the HTCondor cluster and, finally, properly configure Pulsar to accept job from Galaxy.
-You can read more about [terraform on their site.](https://www.terraform.io/) We use it in lieu of manually launching VMs on openstack or ansible/custom scripts to launch VMs since those do not provide a declarative workflow.
+You can read more about [terraform on their site.](https://www.terraform.io/) scripts to launch VMs since those do not provide a declarative workflow.

 When you deploy this onto your OpenStack, this is just a normal HTCondor